YSteinmetz/brain-dump/README.md

 - Add tags in `#tag` format in the note body
 - Use `#kasten/topic` for automatic knowledge consolidation
-- The plugin will automatically create:
-  - MOC index files in `MOC/_INDEX - tag.md`
-  - Consolidated Kasten notes in `Kasten/topic.md`
+- The plugin will automatically create consolidated Kasten notes in `Kasten/topic.md`

 > 💡 **Kasten**: Use `#kasten/javascript` to consolidate all your notes about a specific theme into a single organized document!